OleMarcusHansen/OleMarcusHansen/README.md

   <tr>
     <td>
       <h3>VR + AI = True?</h3>
-      A prototype made along our bachelor thesis using Unity
+      A prototype made along our bachelor thesis using Unity and various generative AI services.
+The project explores how generative AI can be used to increase user experience through personalisation.
+This is achieved by generating content during runtime based on previous user interactions.
       <ul>
         <li><a href="https://youtu.be/rg9UVIDEnQE">Youtube</a></li>
         <li><a href="https://www.hiof.no/iio/om/expo/prosjekter-2024/utvidet-virkelighet/b24itk49/">HIOF</a></li>